cukie/SMIA/README.md

 **Image Format and Directory Structure:**

 The "base directory" will be a folder that holds all other folders.
-A typical file structure for analyzation MUST be of this form:
+A typical file structure for analysis MUST be in the following format:

 	Base_Directory
 		-> Batch1_Directory